This is a guest post by Lisa Haag. The original was published on August 24 at this link on Krautinvest.de.

 Switzerland: A different legal framework

 In Switzerland we are set up differently in terms of the legal situation than in other countries, which is why the differentiation is necessary for CBD.
-A pilot project will also become a reality here in the near future.
+A model project will also become a reality here in the near future.
 We are at a point in our home market where we are slowly experiencing saturation or overproduction.
 This is a phenomenon that you can also see in other international countries, e.g. Canada.
-The most important thing is that the products are preserved for the legal market, that there is no manipulation and that nothing is lost to the illegal market.
+The most important thing is that the products are preserved for the legal market, that there is no manipulation and that nothing is lost in to the illegal market.
 We have now tracked 1,451,691 plants on our platform.
 Software is not only useful for large companies, we also have small customers” emphasizes Luc Richner.
 “We set up the basic framework with a Swiss organic hemp manufacturer.
 Since we are all entrepreneurs in our team, it was important to us to develop something that can also be used as a kind of management tool.
 For us, the digital aspect is the key to transparency, traceability, and profitability.

 Digitization, blockchain, cannabis, mainstream?